shalini2376/insyd-notification-backend/README.md

 ### 🔗 Deployment

-Backend can be deployed on Render, Heroku, or Vercel.
+Backend can be deployed on Render.